Man killed in officer-involved shooting in North Seattle

 He said the officer sustained a “slight” injury but would not elaborate.

-Police expect Aurora between 95th and 98th streets to be closed for a couple of hours.
+Police expected Aurora between 95th and 98th streets to be closed for a couple of hours.